 What is Alchemy?

-Founded in 2014, Alchemy is a 12-day artist led residency devoted to exploring the synergy between artistic practice and the growing, cooking and sharing of locally cultivated food in a community setting.
+Founded in 2014, Alchemy is an artist led residency devoted to exploring the synergy between artistic practice and the growing, cooking and sharing of locally cultivated food in a community setting.
 Artists focus on their own artistic practices while sharing ideas, expertise and conversation in salon style communal dinners.

 Readings and discussions probe the creative intersection of food and art, and guest artists contribute to the magic and inspiration created by making and sharing art, ideas and food.

-As we plan Alchemy 2018, we are grateful to have lived, worked and shared meals with more than 30 artists from Canada, the US, Europe and Asia.
+As we approach Alchemy 2019, we are excited to offer two programmed residencies in one year and grateful to have lived, worked and shared meals with more than 40 artists from Canada, the US, Europe and Asia.

-Participants arrive in Hillier, Prince Edward County, Ontario on Saturday August 11th for 12 days.
-The fun ends with an early afternoon departure on Wednesday August 22nd.
-A program and schedule will be circulated and discussed at our Orientation and Welcome dinner.
+On the Island and in the County, a program and schedule will be circulated and discussed at our Orientation and Welcome dinner.

 Located in Prince Edward County (PEC) Ontario, Canada, it is 2.5 hours by car from Toronto, 3 hours from Ottawa and 90 minutes from Kingston.
 It is easily accessible by plane, train (to Belleville, Ontario) and automobile.
 “The County” is known for its strong agricultural roots, a thriving arts and cultural community, outstanding natural beauty and farm to table cuisine.
 It is Ontario’s fastest growing wine region and the home of Sandbanks Provincial Park, the world’s largest freshwater sandbar.
 For more about our location: http://prince-edward-county.com.